con2/edegal/frontend/README.md

 This is the recommended way to develop Edegal.
 There is a single unified Docker Compose development environment for both the frontend and the backend.
 For instructions, see `README.md` in the parent directory.

+When developing with Docker Compose, the frontend will use the local backend running under Docker Compose.

 ### The Traditional Way

 If, for some reason, you want to develop the Edegal frontend without using Docker, follow these instructions.

+When developing without Docker, the frontend will, by default, use the Conikuvat.fi live production backend.
+To change this, edit `proxy` in `package.json`.

 Requirements: